 Before Jumping in, Consider the Following

-Every student’s money situation is different — some have scholarships, some take out student loans, some have parents who foot the bill.
-Here what you need to know before you get started:
+Every student’s money situation is different — some have scholarships, some take out student loans, and some have parents who foot the bill.
+Here's what you need to know before you get started:

 How Much Money You Need to Meet Your Needs